Reducing Operational Friction with Data

 Customer experience drives over 66% of customer loyalty, which represents more than brand and price combined.
 (Gartner)

 These costs and opportunities can be addressed by smarter use of data to personalize and improve experiences for customers.

 Data Involved with Reducing Friction

 Nearly all professional, B2B data (and how it is exchanged, stored, and utilized) plays an elemental role in reducing friction, some examples being:

-provides information that allows you to identify and understand customers/candidates and close deals.
+Contact data provides information that allows you to identify and understand customers/candidates and close deals.
 Without accuracy of this data, friction is greatly increased due to excessive employee workload devoted to data maintenance.
 There are up-front solutions to reduce friction like single sign-on mentioned above, but those identities still need to be verified.

-vs. API data exchange is the manner in which you ingest and store the data, and vastly affects yout operational speed.
+On-prem vs. API data exchange is the manner in which you ingest and store the data, and vastly affects yout operational speed.
 We recommend choosing APIs vs on prem, as APIs allow you to intelligently leverage and interpret your data.
 If any logic is improved, such as likelihood calculation that People Data Labs provides, you don’t need to reinstall an entire instance of your on-prem dataset.

 Reducing Friction with Data

 Today’s businesses are increasingly data-centric, and as a result, enhancing your business’ data generally reduces friction.
 However, reducing friction when identifying and contextualizing entities such as people or companies incurs a lot of noise from so much data in and around each identity.